 Throgs Neck begins on Election Day 2016.
 Johnny, a wannabe tech entrepreneur and vehement anti-Trumpist, is deep in debt due to the failure of his first business.
 Christine, his estranged wife and high school sweetheart, threw him out for lying about losing all their money.
 At 31, he finds himself living back home with his domineering widowed father, John Sr., a rabid pro-Trumpist with connections to the local Mafia.

-The old man can’t wait for Trump to take over and throw the immigrants out, but Johnny, his only son, is half Dominican by his dark-skinned mother, Maria.
+The old man can’t wait for Trump to take over and throw the immigrants out, but Johnny, his only son, is half Puerto Rican by his dark-skinned mother, Maria.
 Behind the closed doors of family life, racism complicated the love between father and son in ways neither understood.
 Since Maria’s passing two years before, their relationship has become as toxic as the nation’s politics.

 Still, having his boy back home has worked out well for John Sr., who is possessive and always resented Johnny’s loyalty to Christine.
 Behind his son’s back, John Sr. has manipulated Christine into divorcing Johnny.
 But Johnny has been hatching a plan to make big money and win back Christine.
 A chip off the old block despite their political differences, Johnny’s scheme involves local racketeers.
 When he’s served divorce papers on Election Day, Johnny moves to fast track his plans.
 Like the election, it all comes to a head on Inauguration Day.